Deep Plane Facelift in Brazil: the gold standard of facial rejuvenation

 What is the ideal age for a facelift?

 There is no fixed ideal age.
-What determines the indication is the degree of facial aging, not the number on the ID.
-I have patients who are forty-five with a clear indication and patients who are sixty-five with little sagging.
+What determines the recommendation is the degree of facial ageing, not the number on the ID.
+I have patients who are forty-five with a clear recommendation and patients who are sixty-five with little sagging.
 An individual consultation is the only way to make this assessment.

 Does the result look natural?